-The result of such distortions is that false majority governments of the kind we have in Canada are even more common in Australia than they are here.
-Since 1975, Australia has had a majority government after every election but one (in 2010) and all of these were false majorities based on 39% to 48% of the popular vote, depending on the election.
+False majority governments of the kind we have in Canada are even more common in Australia than they are here.
+Since 1975, Australia has had a majority government after every election but one (in 2010) and all of these were false majorities based on 39% to 48% of the popular vote.

 The current government received 41.44% of first preference votes, yet is not required to compromise with any other party.